EnergyModelsX/EnergyModelsBase.jl/docs/src/nodes/storage.md

 ## [Philosophy of Storage nodes](@id nodes-storage-phil)

 [`Storage`](@ref) nodes differ from the other nodes as they are designed per default as *[parametric types](https://docs.julialang.org/en/v1/manual/types/#man-parametric-composite-types)* using the concept of [`EnergyModelsBase.StorageBehavior`](@ref).
-In addition, capacities and operational expenses are not included at the first level of the composite type, but instead on a lower level.
+In addition, capacities and operating expenses are not included at the first level of the composite type, but instead on a lower level.

 ### [Parametric implementation](@id nodes-storage-phil-parametric)